 Mine is a fairly typical heart failure (HF) story.
-Atrial fibrillation (Afib) diagnosed in late 2010.
+Chemotherapy-induced Atrial fibrillation (Afib) diagnosed in late 2010.
 The medical report from that appoitment also referred to dialated cardiomyopathy (DCM) but I wasn’t paying attention.
-I am a long-term cancer survivor and I was focusing on all things cancer at the time.

 Which, in some ways, may have helped my dialated cardiomyopathy.
 DCM was formally diagnosed in early 2019.